-How to Keep Your Data Safe & Business Running During California's Fire Season
+How to Keep Your Data Safe & Business Running During California's Fire Season: 5 Questions to Ask

 It’s that time of year in California.
 Dry brush and Santa Ana winds put thousands of lives, homes, and businesses at risk.
-The recent Woolsey and Camp fires remind us that wildfires can start any time and they make quick work of any area, destroying everything in their path.
+The devastating fires in recent years remind us that wildfires can start any time and they make quick work of any area, destroying everything in their path.

 I certainly hope you’re never affected.
 But if it happens, are you prepared?
 You’ve worked hard to build your business.
 Let’s protect it.

 Now’s the time to check your disaster recovery and business continuity plans.